 News Decoder’s leadership team welcomes invitations to give keynote addresses at schools, conferences and special events.
 We have experience giving powerful addresses targeted at young people and adults.

 In 2019, Nelson Graves gave the keynote address at Oxford University at the invitation of Pamoja, a digital education technology company celebrating its 10-year anniversary.
-He has also been invited to give keynote addresses to faculty and students at the GIN Asia Summit in Bangkok, Thailand and the GIN South America Conference in Medellin, Colombia, and the 15th GIN Conference in Luxembourg.
+He has been invited to give keynote addresses to faculty and students at the GIN Asia Summit in Bangkok, Thailand, the GIN South America Conference in Medellin, Colombia, and the 15th GIN Conference in Luxembourg.

 If you are interested in having a member of our leadership team speak at your event, please contact us to discuss your proposed theme for an address and our availability, speaking fees and travel arrangements.

 We welcome invitations to lead virtual or in-person workshops at schools, conferences or events.
 Our interactive workshops are suitable for students or professionals and tailored to fit the needs of our clients.